NRS 202.595 is the Nevada law that makes it a crime to recklessly endanger others’ safety. The statute states:

 Penalties for reckless endangerment in Nevada under 202.595

 The punishments a Clark County court may impose for a Las Vegas reckless endangerment conviction depend upon the severity of the incident.
 As long as no one sustained substantial bodily harm (NRS 0.060) or got killed from the alleged offense, reckless endangerment is treated as a gross misdemeanor carrying:

 But if the incident allegedly did result in someone dying or getting seriously hurt, then reckless endangerment in Nevada is considered a category C felony carrying:

 - maybe a fine of up to $10,000 as well

 Depending on the case, the prosecutor may be willing to plea bargain a reckless endangerment charge down to just a minor misdemeanor such as jaywalking (NRS 484B.287) or breaching the peace (NRS 203.010).
 Breaching the peace in Nevada carries a lesser sentence of:

 For additional help…

 No matter what kind of criminal case you’re facing in Nevada, it may be possible for us to persuade the state to lower your charges to something more minor or to dismiss them altogether.
-Call our Las Vegas criminal defense lawyers for a free consultation today.
+Call our Las Vegas criminal defense lawyers for a consultation today.

 Also see our article on failure to register a drone.